d-ries/linux-essentials/09_usersandpermissions/01_course.md

 root:x:0:0:root:/root:/bin/bash
 ```

-We can see more info that just usernames.
+We can see more info than just usernames.
 These lines contain the user identifier (`1000` for `student`), home folder location, default shell, ...

 ?> <i class="fa-solid fa-circle-info"></i> You can find more information about this file, the columns and the contents by running the command `man 5 passwd`.

 ### Adding users (useradd)
 To add users we can simply use the `useradd` command.
-Its important to note that we have to run these commands with `sudo` rights.
-This is because it are system commands that affect the entire system.
+Its important to note that we have to run this command with `sudo` rights.
+This is because it is a system command that affects the entire system.
 To add a new user with the username `teacher` we could run the following command:
 ```bash
 student@linux-ess:~$ sudo useradd -m -d /home/teacher -c "Teacher Account" teacher [sudo] password for student: